 Tot 1 / 2 / 3-4 Advanced

 Designed for skaters ages 3-5, who are independent with little to no skating experience and can participate in a class setting.
-There are 3 distinct classes (Tot 1,Tot 2, and Tot Advanced) that are offered.
 In general, their classes will cover balance, proper falling, and getting up unassisted.
 Skaters will be taught to march across the ice unassisted, skate and balance on two feet, skate and balance on one foot, and backward skating.
 Our instructors will utilize games and toys in their instruction to keep the young kids engaged in learning.
 From time to time, we will evaluate your skater and may make adjustments to their class enrollment based on their ability.

-- Tot 1: intended for skaters who have never taken any of our Learn -to-skate classes
+- Tot 1: Designed for skater who have never skated before

-- Tot 2: Intended for skaters who have been enrolled in our Learn -to- skate classes and passed the Tot1 test.
+- Tot 2: Intended for skaters who have taken our classes and passed the Tot1 test.

-- Tot Advanced: Intended for skaters who have been enrolled in our learn -to-skate classes and passed both tot 1 and 2 tests.
+- Tot Advanced: Intended for skaters who have taken our classes and passed the Tot 2 test.

-Designed for skaters age 6 and older who have never skated, have very little skating experience, or never had organized lessons.
+Designed for skaters who are 6 and older who have never skated before or taken lessons.
 Skaters will learn to skate unassisted with some flow and speed across the ice.
 Skills covered in this class include two foot glides, one foot glides, forward swizzles, and backward swizzles, and backward wiggles.

 Similar to ball room dancing, but on the ice!
 Learn the tango and waltz!
 This is designed for experienced skaters who